sfkappes/NG_documentation/docs/source/adding_software.rst

 Viewing Installed R Packages
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-Thelibrary()command can be used to view all user and system installed R packages (user installed packages are only visible to R when the${R_LIBS}environment variable is set).
+The library() command can be used to view all user and system installed R packages (user installed packages are only visible to R when the${R_LIBS}environment variable is set).